cowboy/dotfiles/README.md

 If you modify things and notice a bug or an improvement, [file an issue](https://github.com/lexrus/dotfiles/issues) or [a pull request](https://github.com/lexrus/dotfiles/pulls) and let me know.

-Also, before installing, be sure to [read my gently-worded note](#heed-this-critically-important-warning-before-you-install).
+Also, before installing, be sure to [read Ben's gently-worded note](#heed-this-critically-important-warning-before-you-install).

 ## Installation